-- implementation, or enforceable in making its jeopardy determinations for grizzly bear, bull trout, and Canada lynx; - d.
-Failure to articulate a rational connection between the facts found the choices made in making its jeopardy determinations for grizzly bear, bull trout, and Canada lynx; - e.
-Failure to use the best available science in making its jeopardy determinations for grizzly bear, bull trout, and Canada lynx; - f.
-Failure to consider the proper scope of analysis in making its jeopardy determinations for grizzly bear; - g.
-Failure to include a quantifiable incidental take limit or an acceptable surrogate to retrigger consultation for take of grizzly bear; - h.
+- Failure to consider all relevant factors in making its jeopardy determinations for grizzly bear and Canada lynx; - Reliance on an inconsistent and inaccurate description of the proposed action from the Forest Service in making its jeopardy determinations for grizzly bear and Canada lynx; - c.
+Failure to articulate a rational connection between the facts found and the choices made in making its jeopardy determination for grizzly bear; - Failure to use the best available science in making its jeopardy determinations for grizzly bear and Canada lynx; - e.
+Failure to consider the proper scope of analysis in making its jeopardy determinations for grizzly bear;

+- f.
+Failure to include a quantifiable incidental take limit or an acceptable surrogate to retrigger consultation for take of grizzly bear; - g.
 Failure to include an incidental take limit or an acceptable surrogate to retrigger consultation for take of bull trout.